Set Up Provider Search

 About Provider Search

-Unlike the traditional approach of extracting data from your CRM system into a data warehouse for enabling provider search, Health Cloud directly provides provider search on top of your CRM data both for internal users and community members.
+Unlike the traditional approach of extracting data from your CRM system into a data warehouse for enabling provider search, Health Cloud directly provides provider search on top of your CRM data both for internal users and site members.
 This dramatically reduces implementation time and costs.
 Health Cloud uses the power of the provider data model to help your users find health care providers based on criteria such as location, specialty, and whether they’re accepting new patients.
 Not only do your search results include copious amounts of information about each hit, you can also see their geolocation on a handy map.

 The data in the provider data module is not searchable on its own.
 For the data to be searchable, you must convert it into a searchable format.
 This is where a background process called provider sync comes into play.
 The provider sync process moves the data in the provider data model to a searchable object.